There are only two ways to influence human behavior: you can manipulate it or you can inspire it. – Simon Sinek

 The concepts behind Simon Sinek’s book, Start with Why, have influenced how we do things since before we started Pursuit.
 The idea that people are motivated to join an adventure by more than price, novelty or exclusivity has always made sense to us.
 Taking the time to define your purpose gives clear direction when building new tours or products and makes finding your ideal guests much easier.

 The book itself isn’t a masterpiece.
-It feels like it could have been condensed a lot more, examples tends to ramble on and repeat themselves, and while he mentions the importance of a disciplined “how” that section of the book seems unfocused.
+It feels like it could have been condensed a lot more, examples tend to ramble on and repeat themselves, and while he mentions the importance of a disciplined “how” that section of the book seems unfocused.
 That being said, it’s still one of the books we recommend the most to those looking at offering authentic experiences and going beyond the retail manipulations associated with the retail approach to experience development.

 His 2009 TEDx talk covered most of the topics and examples included in the book for those looking for the highlights.